edinburgh-napier/set09121/lectures/lecture12.md

 # Other Techniques

 - Emergent behaviour.
-    - Evolutionary algorithms.
+    - Evolutionary Algorithms and Reinforcement Learning
-        - AI is given a set of values (genes) to determine the likelihood of performing an action.
+        - An agent behaviour is parametrized with a set of values
-        - If the AI is successful the genes are used for breeding the next iteration.
+        - Iteratively, set of values are tested and evaluated with a goal function.
     - Bio-inspired algorithms.
         - Ant colony optimisation.
         - Artificial immune systems.